George M. Hornberger

 Research: Local and regional hydrological and subsurface conditions in regulation of the mechanical behavior of landslides and in relation to changing river flows.

-Thushara Gunda, Ph.D. candidate in environmental sciences
+Thushara Gunda, Ph.D. candidate environmental engineering

 Research: Climate, water, and drought in Sri Lanka..

 Chelsea Peters, Ph.
-D. candidate environmental engineering
+D. candidate environmental sciences

 Research: Groundwater surface water interaction